 Just because you don’t feel the clear impact, doesn’t mean you’re in the clear.

 In fact, things could easily spiral out of control, as the debt compounds and one quick fix builds on another.
 This can hamper your productivity, and stifle the development process.
-This situation makes it harder to focus on crafting those valuable features and maintain product quality.
+This situation makes it harder to focus on crafting those valuable features and maintain Agile product quality.

 Tools of the Trade